puhitaku/listconfig/README.md

 ### listconfig

-Convert .config into a menuconfig-like expanded list with help
+Convert .config into a menuconfig-like full list with help

 ### Example